 Scanned or PDF copies of certain articles can be ordered from info (at) peatlands.org for €10 paper (€5 if more than one).

 Newer issues (2014 – 2022) can be downloaded at our document database.
 Let us know if any issue is missing.

 - Text in Arial or Calibri pt.
 10 single row (no indents, no full cap headlines)

-- Illustrations as separate jpg, tif or pdf files (not embedded)
+- Illustrations as separate jpg, tif or pdf files (send as separate files)

 - Captions & names of photo copyright holders (you need to have their permission!)

 - Full author contact details, at least email

 Editor in Chief, Editing and Layout: Susann Warnecke

 - Marie-Claire LaBlanc, Canada

 - Jack Rieley, UK